harshkumarkhatri/Piano-and-Shop-App-Flutter/README.md

 # Piano and Shop App
-This is a piano and shop app which i have built while i was learning about gridviews.I have watched a video about the implementation of gridviews and then i thought of customizing it a bit to add somethings from my side.<br>
+This is a piano and shop app which i have built while i was learning about gridviews.I have watched a video about the implementation of gridviews and then thought of customizing it a bit to add somethings from my side.<br>
 **About the app:**<br>
 We have a Tabbar below the app bar in the initial home page of the screen.
 It has two screens there the user can navigate and find two unrelated things.<br>
 The first part of the screen has 9 tiles which are made using the gridview which has a list to generate those tiles.
 These tiles then have a button inside them which on pressed will play a different sound for each of the button.<br>